-Several efforts were made to further improve the accuracy for gluon subprocess by calculating its NLO ($\mathcal{O}(\alpha_s^3)$) contribution.
-This requires computation of two-loop amplitudes involving multiple scales, including three masses: the Higgs boson mass ($M_H$), the $Z$ boson mass ($M_Z$), and the top quark mass ($m_t$) as well as two Mandelstam variables.
-The presence of these large number of scales significantly increases the computational complexity.
-However, the calculation becomes significantly simpler in the infinite top-mass limit (EFT), where the NLO correction has been computed \cite{Altenkamp:2012sx} within the framework of this EFT approximation for this subprocess.
-Nevertheless, there are continuous efforts to take into consideration of full mass dependence.
-The NLO real and virtual contributions have been computed using an asymptotic expansion of the top-quark mass \cite{Hasselhuhn:2016rqt}.
-Additionally, two-loop amplitudes have been evaluated through a high-energy and large-$m_t$ expansion, utilizing the Pad\'e approximation \cite{Davies:2020drs}, as well as through a transverse momentum expansion \cite{Alasfar:2021ppe}.
-The combined effects of the high-energy expansion and transverse momentum expansion were further explored in \cite{Bellafronte:2022jmo, Degrassi:2022mro}.
-The NLO cross-section and invariant mass distribution have also been obtained by incorporating the full top-mass dependence, alongside a small-mass expansion for $M_H$ and $M_Z$ \cite{Wang:2021rxu}.
-More recently, two-loop virtual corrections have been computed with full top-mass effects \cite{Chen:2020gae}, followed by a determination of the cross-section with full top-mass dependence at NLO in \cite{Chen:2022rua}.
-The total cross-section at NLO shows an approximately $100\%$ increase compared to the LO result, with the scale uncertainty reduced to around $15\%$.
-In contrast, the distributions like transverse momentum of the Higgs boson, within the fiducial volume can exhibit corrections as large as a factor of $10$.
+Several efforts have been made to further improve the accuracy of the gluon-initiated subprocess by calculating its NLO ($\mathcal{O}(\alpha_s^3)$) contribution.
+This calculation involves two-loop amplitudes with multiple kinematic scales, including three masses: the Higgs boson mass ($M_H$), the $Z$ boson mass ($M_Z$), and the top-quark mass ($m_t$) as well as two Mandelstam variables.
+The presence of such a large number of scales substantially increases the computational complexity.
+The problem, however, becomes considerably simpler in the infinite top-mass [effective field theory (EFT)] limit, where the NLO correction has been computed \cite{Altenkamp:2012sx}.
+Nevertheless, ongoing efforts aim to account for the full top-mass dependence.
+The NLO real and virtual contributions have been evaluated using an asymptotic expansion in the inverse top-quark mass \cite{Hasselhuhn:2016rqt}.
+In addition, two-loop amplitudes have been computed through high-energy and large-$m_t$ expansions employing the Padé approximation \cite{Davies:2020drs}, as well as through a transverse-momentum expansion \cite{Alasfar:2021ppe}.
+The combined effects of the high-energy and transverse-momentum expansions have been further investigated in Refs.~\cite{Bellafronte:2022jmo, Degrassi:2022mro}.
+The NLO cross section and invariant mass distribution have also been computed by incorporating the full top-quark mass dependence, supplemented by a small-mass expansion in $M_H$ and $M_Z$ \cite{Wang:2021rxu}.
+More recently, two-loop virtual corrections including full top-mass effects have been evaluated \cite{Chen:2020gae}, followed by a determination of the NLO cross section with complete top-mass dependence \cite{Chen:2022rua}.
+The resulting NLO total cross section is found to increase by approximately $100\%$ relative to the leading-order prediction, while the associated scale uncertainty is reduced to about $15\%$.
+In contrast, differential distributions, such as the Higgs boson transverse-momentum spectrum within the fiducial phase space, can receive corrections as large as an order of magnitude.